conde-nast-international/cnid-tech-tests/infra-task/README.md

 In the final stage of our interview process we want to discover how you handle infrastructure day-to-day.
 In preparation for the interview we request you complete the following task.

 This is a coding exercise to help us assess candidates looking to join the Infrastructure Engineering team at Condé Nast.
 It is not a pass or fail, but it will be used as the basis for questions and discussion in the interview.
-We appreciate that your time is valuable, which is why we’ve designed this exercise to be completed in around 1 hour.
+We appreciate that your time is valuable, which is why we’ve designed this exercise to be completed in around 1-2 hours.
 If you cannot spare the time, you may want to consider option 2.

-### Things we like
+### Things we want to see

 - An ability to handle code like a software engineer
 - Maintainability of solutions